-The committee to take evidence in the contested lection case between Whitfield and Reeder is dement, as published in the Anderson Gazette, composed of Mr. Sherman of Ohio, Mr. Howard of True Carolinian, and Unionville Journal; Michigan, and Mr. Oliver of Missouri.
-The two Michigan, and Mr. Oliver of Missouri.
+The committee to take evidence in the contested lection case between Whitfield and Reeder is composed of Mr. Sherman of Ohio, Mr. Howard of True Carobnian, and Unionville Journal: Michigan, and Mr. Oliver of Missouri.
 The two first are Republican Know Nothings.
-Mr. Oliver was the choice of the Southern members who were n favor of the Nebraska Kansas bill
+Mr. Oliver was the choice of the Southern members who were n favor of the Nebraska Kansas bill.

-They take out with them a stenographic reporter, a clerk and assistant, and perhaps one or more | Earle, as editor of the Gazette and Advocate o marshals
+They take out with them a stenographic report They take out with them a stenographic report-cr, a clerk and assistant, and perhaps one or more being personally known to each other.
+Maj Earle, as editor of the Gazette and Advecte of marshals